LuisammGh/OWA_SVMs_and_related_models/README.md

 This repository contains the following codes:
 1. C_OWA_SVM.py: C-OWA-SVM model in a ten fold cross validation.
 The description of this model can be found in:
-    The soft-margin Support Vector Machine with ordered weighted average, Knowledge-Based Systems 237 (2022) 107705.
+    The soft-margin Support Vector Machine with ordered weighted average, A.Marín, L.I.
-    A.Marín, L.I.
 Martínez-Merino, J. Puerto, A.M.
-Rodríguez-Chía
-    https://doi.org/10.1016/j.knosys.2021.107705
+Rodríguez-Chía, Knowledge-Based Systems 237 (2022) 107705. https://doi.org/10.1016/j.knosys.2021.107705
 2. C_OWA_SVM_Kernel.py: C-OWA-SVM model using the Gaussian Kernel in a ten fold cross validation.
 The description of this model can be found in:
     The soft-margin Support Vector Machine with ordered weighted average